Grammaire kulango (parler de Bouna, Côte d’Ivoire)

 About the author:

 On February 19th, 2007, Stefan Elders died after suddenly and violently falling ill during field reasearch in Mali.
 On this day, the African linguistic community lost one of its most committed and talented researchers.
 His last efforts are to be honoured with this publication.
+Below you will find an obituary about the author:

 - Les langues gur (voltaïques)